octokit/plugin-rest-endpoint-methods.js/docs/orgs/listMembers.md

   <tbody>
     <tr><td>org</td><td>yes</td><td>

+The organization name.
+The name is not case sensitive.

 </td></tr>
 <tr><td>filter</td><td>no</td><td>

-Filter members returned in the list.
-Can be one of:
-\* `2fa_disabled` - Members without [two-factor authentication](https://github.com/blog/1614-two-factor-authentication) enabled.
-Available for organization owners.
+Filter members returned in the list. `2fa_disabled` means that only members without [two-factor authentication](https://github.com/blog/1614-two-factor-authentication) enabled will be returned.
+This options is only available for organization owners.
-\* `all` - All members the authenticated user can see.

 </td></tr>
 <tr><td>role</td><td>no</td><td>

 Filter members returned by their role.
-Can be one of:
-\* `all` - All members of the organization, regardless of role.
-\* `admin` - Organization owners.
-\* `member` - Non-owner organization members.

 </td></tr>
 <tr><td>per_page</td><td>no</td><td>

-Results per page (max 100)
+The number of results per page (max 100).

 </td></tr>
 <tr><td>page</td><td>no</td><td>